Hujanen91/sourdoughcircle_api/README.md

 - ```python3 manage.py startapp NAMOFTHEAPP``` <- Creates a folder for the app withing the project
 -
 The website is being hosted and deployed on Heroku:
-- After creating an Heroku Free account, and applying for Student Pack
-- Navigate to: "Create new app" add a unique name "djangorestframework-api" and select "Europe" region.
+- Navigate to: "Create new app" add a unique name "djangorestframework-api" and select your region.
 Click "Create App"
 - Head over to "Settings" tab and apply the respective config VARs
 - Move to "Deploy" section and select "Github" method"
 - From here search for the repository name "connect", from the GitHub account.